expo/expo/docs/pages/get-started/installation.md

 - [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) - Android Lollipop (5) and greater
 - [iOS App Store](https://apps.apple.com/app/expo-go/id982107779) - iOS 11 and greater

 Open the Expo Go app after it has finished installing.
-If you have created an account with `expo-cli`, you can sign in by clicking the "Login" button in the top header on the "Home" tab.
+If you have created an account with Expo CLI, you can sign in by clicking the "Login" button in the top header on the "Home" tab.
 Signing in will make it easier for you to open projects in the Expo Go app while developing them &mdash; they will appear automatically under the "Projects" section on the Home tab of the app.

 > It's often useful to be able to run your app directly on your computer instead of on a separate physical device.
-If you would like to set this up, you can learn more about [installing the iOS Simulator (macOS only)](../workflow/ios-simulator.md) and [installing an Android Emulator](../workflow/android-studio-emulator.md).
+If you would like to set this up, you can learn more about [installing an Android Emulator](/workflow/android-studio-emulator) and [installing the iOS Simulator (macOS only)](/workflow/ios-simulator) .

 ## Up next

-Now that `expo-cli` and the Expo Go app are installed, [let's create a new app and write some code](../get-started/create-a-new-app.md).
+Now that Expo CLI is working and the Expo Go app is installed, [let's create a new app and write some code](../get-started/create-a-new-app.md).